What is company culture?

 Increased revenue

+Company culture makes a huge difference in hiring success.
 A strong company culture is important for prospective employees when they evaluate potential employers.
 46% of job seekers said a company’s culture was one of their deciding factors when applying for a job.
 A stellar organisational culture attracts top talent, whereas those businesses that need to improve company culture risk 15% of job seekers declining a job.

 Types of corporate culture

 When you look around your friends, chances are some will wear suits to work while others get away with slouchware; some will have a loose approach to keeping office hours, and others seem to socialize almost exclusively with work colleagues.
-All these behaviours reflect the cultures of the companies they work for.
+All these behaviors reflect the cultures of the companies they work for.
 Not all of them lead to employee happiness, though.

 Here are some categories of company culture you’ll find in the business world: